pivotal/docs-tap/getting-started/about-consuming-services.md

 # Consuming services on Tanzu Application Platform

-In this guide, you will learn about working with backing services such as RabbitMQ, PostgreSQL and MySQL as part of Tanzu Application Platform.

-Particular focus is given to binding application workloads to service instances, which is the most common use case for services.
+As part of Tanzu Application Platform, you can work with backing services such as RabbitMQ, PostgreSQL, and MySQL.
+Particularly, binding application workloads to service instances is the most common use case for services.

 ## <a id="stk-concepts"></a> Key concepts

-When working with services on Tanzu Application Platform you must be familiar with service instances, service bindings and resource claims.
+When working with services on Tanzu Application Platform you must be familiar with service instances, service bindings, and resource claims.
 This section provides a brief overview of each of these key concepts.

 ### Service instances